XydiasPan/FFT-simulation---C-code/README.md

 # FFT Simulation - C Code

 ## Overview
-This repository contains the Fast Fourier Transform (FFT) implementation in C code, developed by [Your Name].
+This repository contains the Fast Fourier Transform (FFT) implementation in C code, developed by Panagiotis Xydias.
 The FFT algorithm is applied to parallel real data stored in a single buffer.
 The repository includes the initialization function, complex element type, and the main FFT algorithm.
 Additionally, a time variable is provided to measure the time taken for the FFT operation.

 ## File Structure
 - **init_fft**: This method initializes the array W of type `cplx`, which holds cosine/sine values on each index.
 Each element is computed to the index returned by the product k*n.
 If the product is greater than N, the cosine/sine value is a sum of L*2*PI (where L is an integer) + phase.
 The "phase" part should only be evaluated for that index, but it will not result in a new number in comparison with the current ones stored in the array.
 By using this methodology, the total RAM space needed to store all the elements in array W is reduced.
 Note that 1 float = 4 Bytes, so 1 cplx item = 8 Bytes.